-South Korea profile - Media - BBC News
+South Korea media profile

 A defamation law that provides for prison sentences prompts self-censorship, says Reporters Without Borders (RSF).
 A security law banning content deemed favourable to North Korea and is one of the main grounds for online censorship, the group says.

-South Korea is a trailblazer for high-speed and wireless internet.
-More than 45 million South Koreans were online by 2016 (InternetWorldStats).
-Nearly every household is on the web, Forbes magazine said in 2017.
+South Korea is a trailblazer for high-speed and wireless internet and nearly every household is on the web.
+There were 49.7 million internet users by July 2022, comprising 97% of the population (Worldinternetstats.com).

-More than 88% of internet users are connected to a messenger service.
 Local platform KakaoTalk is hugely popular.
 Online gaming is a national passion.

 - Chosun Ilbo - English-language pages